willmetzler/Letterboxd-In/README.md

 Modeled as an offline/privatle alternative to the popular movie reviewing social media app, Letterboxd In is a movie review web application that allows users to log in, sign up, maintain a movie diary, and create a watchlist of movies they plan to watch.
 This project is built with a React frontend and a Flask/Python backend.

+** This is an updated version of my earlier Flatiron School phase 2 project.
+This version was rebuilt to utilize a Python/Flask backend instead of a json server, and added user verification and sign-up/log-in functionality**

 ## Features
 User Authentication: Users can sign up, log in, and log out.